dlabouesse/web-server-installer/README.md

 - The server must have a user account with sudo rights.
 (Ensure the user account has a password as well as the root account.)
 To configure the passwords you can:
   - Run `sudo passwd user`
   - Run `sudo su -` then `passwd`
-- Add your SSH public key to enable passwordless SSH login for the user account.
+- Add your SSH public key to enable passwordless SSH login for the user account. (`ssh-copy-id -i ~/.ssh/id_rsa user@hostanme`)
 - On localhost, please install the required Ansible mobules `ansible-galaxy collection install -r requirements.yml`

 ### Configuration